interledgerjs/interledgerjs/README.md

 ## Design Decisions

+ - Use lerna and yarn workspaces.
  - Keep it simple.
-Minimal custom stuff
+Minimal custom stuff.
+ - DRY.
+Where possible avoid repetition in packages
+ - Use the @interledger scope instead of `ilp` prefix in package names.
+ - Use package categories `utils`, `codecs`, `protocols` (others may be added) instead of naming convention.
- - Use the @interledger scope and new package names to allow for some refactoring to do away with legacy hacks
+ - New package names allow for some refactoring to do away with legacy hacks to accommodate JS module funnies.
- - Switch to synchronized versioning
+ - Switch to synchronized versioning.
+ - Switch to eslint from tslint (See: https://eslint.org/blog/2019/01/future-typescript-eslint).

 ## Process